hivesolutions/scudum/doc/kernel.md

 The newly created firmware package should be placed [here](https://github.com/hivesolutions/patches/tree/master/firmware).
 Whenever a new package is created a merged with the previous one should be done.

+The Raspberry Pi should have a special (smaller) firmware package retrieved from the Raspbian image file from the [download website](https://www.raspberrypi.org/downloads/raspbian/).